microsoft/z3guide/website/docs/guide/09 - Sequences.md

 ```

 ### String literals

-Z3 follows the proposed SMT-LIB2.5 format for string
-literals.
-Thus, strings are enclosed using double quotes.
-A sequence
-of two adjacent double quotes within a string literal is used as the
-escape sequence for a quote.
-So for example `"quote ""me"" on this"`
-corresponds to the string `quote "me" on this`.
+To represent non-ASCII characters the SMTLIB2 standard uses unicode escape sequences.
+The escape sequences are of the form `\u{d₀}`, `\u{d₁d₀}`, `\u{d₂d₁d₀}`, `\u{d₃d₂d₁d₀}`, `\u{d₄d₃d₂d₁d₀}`, `\ud₃d₂d₁d₀`
+where `d` is a hexidecimal digit.
 Other
 characters are treated as part of the string.
 For example, a newline within a string
 is treated as a new-line character.

-To represent non-ASCII characters the SMTLIB2 standard uses unicode escape sequences.
-The escape sequences are of the form `\u{d₀}`, `\u{d₁d₀}`, `\u{d₂d₁d₀}`, `\u{d₃d₂d₁d₀}`, `\u{d₄d₃d₂d₁d₀}`, `\ud₃d₂d₁d₀`
-where `d` is a hexidecimal digit.

 The following example shows
 three ways to enter the newline character.